AdobeDocs/experience-manager-learn.en/help/sites/experience-fragments/experience-fragments-feature-video-use.md

 ## Building Blocks with Experience Fragments

 Building blocks is a new enhancement added to Experience Fragment in AEM 6.4+.
-It lets content authors to create a building block consisting of components that could be re-used to create content across different variations and across different templates.
+It lets content authors create a building block consisting of components that could be re-used to create content across different variations and across different templates.

 >[!VIDEO](https://video.tv.adobe.com/v/21289/?quality=9)